KhaledPakizeh/Speedy-Convolve-/README.md

 # Speedy-Convolve:
 Created a 1D convolution pipeline that received data through a DRAM and stored output data to an output DRAM.
+The input data was passed through a pipline which in this case was used for a convlution process.
 ## Challanges:
 Input stream data is recived from a DRAM that operats on a different clock speed then the pipline.
 The soultion was to use a FIFO synchronization mechanisim to prevent metastability (error) on the input data.
 ## Process: